kbridson/rails-demos-and-deets-2021-test/demo-dev-env.md

     1. Install the Postgres packages by running:

         ```bash
-        sudo apt -y install postgresql-12 postgresql-client-12
+        sudo apt -y install postgresql-12 postgresql-client-12 libpq-dev
         ```

-        If the `postgresql-12` package cannot be found, follow these additional steps, and then try the above command again:
+        If the `postgresql-12` package cannot be found, follow these additional steps, **and then try the above command again**:

         1. Add the repository by running: